 The performance begins when one of the performers uses a green piece of chalk to draw an outline of Iran around the Haft Seen (a ritualistic table setting used to celebrate the new year).
 During the performance the public is invited to learn about Iran while the performers pose as travel agents or vendors at an expo.
 Their goal is to encourage people to travel to Iran because the value of the rial is outrageously depreciated.
 The performers use visual aids and gestures to discuss the Iranian economy without directly talking about sanctions.
 On one side of the placard the audience sees a landmark of cultural heritage, a pre-Islamic symbol rooted in the Zoroastrian tradition, or cultural object.
 On the other side, the audience sees images of the Iranian rial and its exchange rate compared to the Korean won and the United States dollar.
 Staging the performance at a location marked by politics, but also near a marketplace, engages people in a polemic about sanctions, economic trends, and cultural agency to ask questions surrounding social process and power.

-The agents present objects of value to Iranian cultural heritage and discusses what each object represents while pointing out it’s monetary value compared to prices in South Korea.
+The agents present objects of value to Iranian cultural heritage and discuss what each object represents while pointing out it’s monetary value compared to prices in South Korea.
 The agents repeat, “Now’s the perfect time to benefit from her health, beauty, and riches…Objects are cheap cheap cheap and you can buy more more more!”
 The audience is invited to sample ‘exotic Iranian eggs, dates, and apples’.
 The performers remove the objects from the Haft Seen and offer them to the audience for consumption.

 Eventually all of the objects except the mirror are placed on the ground outside of the chalk outline of Iran.
 The last attempt to entice the audience to “go to Iran” involves parading around a “real Iranian”.
 This display addresses the exoticized ways in which Iranian females are sometimes viewed in public or online.
 Her ‘exotic silk scarves’ are removed and distributed to the audience.
 The audience is invited to try on her scarves and encouraged to look into the mirror.
-One tour agent explains that the mirror of the Haft Seen table symbolises the sky, and when you look into the mirror you can see the reflection of one’s self in all of creation.
+One tour agent explains that the mirror of the Haft Seen table symbolizes the sky, and when you look into the mirror you can see the reflection of one’s self in all of creation.
 At the end of the performance all of Iran’s “health, beauty and riches” have been removed as one of the agents places a sold sign on the Haft Seen.